qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 ![](https://cdn.discordapp.com/attachments/671895772265971712/688997283836067881/stack.png)

 If you want to use dimension stack in a server, you need to first create the dimension stack world on client and then copy the world to the server.

+Dimension stack can greatly degrade performance.
+You can shrink the loading distance when using dimension stack.